How to speak to a non-reader about Alta

 It’s important to remember that students are easily scared back into “hiding” due to the stigma of low literacy, so:

-Be discreet: Once you can, choose a private place and time to talk and stay away from the words ‘illiterate’ and ‘slow’.
-Use ‘difficulties with reading or writing’ or ‘improve your reading & writing’ versus ‘learn to read and write’
+• Be discreet: Once you can, choose a private place and time to talk and stay away from the words “illiterate” and “slow.”
+Use “difficulties with reading or writing” or ‘improve your reading and writing” versus “learn to read and write.”

+Situation 3—This is suitable for an informal talk with a friend, family member, co-worker etc in a high paced environment.

+“I’ve noticed that you require some help to do X (reading-related task).
+It’s not a big deal...it’s just another skill like sewing, cooking or driving!
+Many people have these issues and have struggled with reading for years.

-There are options out there to help adults get better at this.
-It won’t be easy, but it will be worth it.
-How does that sound?
+“If you want to work on these skills there are options out there to help.
+It may not be easy but it will be worth it.
 Would you be interested in finding out more?”

 Alta has free classes around the country for adults who want to improve their spelling/reading/writing.
 Everyone in the class are adults and there to learn.
 It’s a happy space because the students are doing something positive for themselves.
 It’s not like the classroom you remember from school.
 Alta tutors are volunteers who want to be there so they take their time and ensure you understand what you’re being taught.
 Many Alta students are successful business people or talented individuals who just have difficulty with reading or spelling.
 Alta can teach you skills and show you strategies to improve your reading.